oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 # Automated Smart Farming System: Research-Replica

-> ioT-based automated smart farming system: replication and enhancement of an existing research paper, implemented as part of our university Mini Research Project, completed in 2024.

 > Tasks of that project includes selecting a quality research paper, understand it, reproduce its results, and present your work at the end of the semester.

-> The following documentation highlights the exsiting paper detalis, what I implemented and what I modified from the original design.

-### *Replication & Enhancement of an Existing Research Paper*

-Developed as part of the Mini Research Project (EN5903) under the guidance of Dr. Samiru Gayan at University of Moratuwa.
+Developed as part of the Mini Research Project (EN5903) under the guidance of Dr. Samiru Gayan at University of Moratuwa in 2024.

 The project is a **reproduction and enhancement** of the ioT-based smart farming system proposed in a research paper by **Mobasshir Mahbub (2019)**, whose code was published under the **MIT License**.

-This repository includes my rework, improvements, circuit implementation, and ioT dashboard.
+This repository includes the exsiting paper detalis, what I implemented and what I modified from the original design.

 ---